Grants, Scholarships, and Fellowships

 Through the Institute for Scholarship in the Liberal Arts.
 This program provides financial support to students who wish to engage in independent research, creative projects, or the presentation of their own research at conferences.
 Students may independently design their projects, or propose a project related to some aspect of the research of a supervising faculty member.
 Ideal for students pursuing a Senior Thesis.

 Deadline for seniors graduating in May: January 19, 2015.
-Deadline for grant requests over winter break that involve international travel: December 1, 2014.
-Deadline for grant requests over winter break that involve domestic travel: December 5, 2014.
+Deadline for grant requests over winter break that involve international travel: TBA December 2015.
+Deadline for grant requests over winter break that involve domestic travel: TBA December 2015

 Innsbruck Memorial Fund